SerapKayacan/E-commerce/README.md

 - **GET** `http://e-commerce.test:8080/api/product/{id}`
-  Retrieve details of a specific product by its ID.
+  Retrieve details of a specific product by its ID/5.
     **Request:**

   ```json